-Native to Australasia (Australia, New Zealand, New Guinea, and Indonesia), the Lori is a bird of the Loriinae family.
-Sociable and very intelligent, the Lori is a beautiful colorful bird who loves to play clowns and amuse the gallery!
-This real miniature clown is a hyperactive one who likes to play, hide and constantly discover new games and gadgets.
+Native to Australasia (Australia, New Zealand, New Guinea, and Indonesia), the Lori (Loriini) is a bird of the Loriinae family.
+Sociable and very intelligent, the Lori is a beautiful and colorful bird that loves to play clowns and amuse the gallery!
+This real miniature clown is a hyperactive one that likes to play, hide, and constantly discover new games and gadgets.

-He is also a good imitator who enjoys repeating a few sounds and words with his small, high-pitched voice.
-It is an animal that very quickly attaches itself to the humans who make up its home.
+He is also a good imitator that enjoys repeating a few sounds and words with his small, high-pitched voice.
+It is an animal that very quickly attaches itself to the humans that make up its home.
 But, on the other hand, he is very suspicious of strangers and tends to bite easily, whether he feels threatened or not.

 It can live with other species of parrots.
-However, be aware that some poorly socialized lorises can be aggressive with other birds, even with other lorises.
+However, be aware that some poorly socialized Loris can be aggressive with other birds, even with other Loris.

 9. Gabon Gray Parrot

 On the other hand, this bird hates loneliness; the latter can lead to depression.
 So if you are away, don’t hesitate to leave a television or radio on.
-Hearing human voices will make him think that someone is home and feel better.
+Hearing human voices will make it think that someone is home and make it feel better.